mtlynch/mtlynch.io/content/posts/nix-fuzz-testing-1/index.md

 Here's how it works:

 - `--input "${PDF_DIR}"` specifies the directory of input files to mutate.
-- `-- ./result/bin/pdftotext ___FILE___`: Specifies the target program to fuzz. `honggfuzz` replaces the `___FILE___` with a newly generated file on each execution.
+- `-- ./result/bin/pdftotext ___FILE___`: Specifies the target program to fuzz. `___FILE___` is a placeholder parameter. honggfuzz replaces it with the path to a newly generated file on each execution.

 I run the command and am greeted to the honggfuzz fuzzing interface:

 {{<img src="hfuzz.webp" caption="honggfuzz shows a terminal UI to display fuzz testing progress">}}

 It worked!
-I could let honggfuzz run for a few days to see if it catches anything, but I want to polish the workflow a bit more to make it more likely to find bugs.
+I could let honggfuzz run for a few days to see if it catches anything, but I want to polish the workflow a bit more to increase the probability of finding bugs.

 ## Next: Using Nix to find an unpatched bug in xpdf